-- Street youth rehabilitation and behavior modification (ongoing).
+- Street youth rehabilitation and behavior modification (completed).
 An experimental attempt to modify time preferences and other behaviors to increase incomes and reduce drug abuse and violence.

 - Ex-combatant reintegration (completed).
 Evaluating a program to turn illicit diamond miners and rubber-tappers into productive farmers and community members.

 - Post-war civic education and conflict resolution: Does it work? (completed).
 Can information and education campaigns encouraging tolerance, strengthen non-violent conflict resolution, and increase understanding of human rights?

 - Community Micro-level conflict mapping and forecasting (completed).
 Tracking land, ethnic, crimial and domestic conflict across 5000 households in 250 of Liberia’s most conflict-prone villages.

 - The Survey of War Affected Youth (SWAY) (completed).
 Exploring the causes and consequences of child soldiering and forced recruitment via a 10-year tracking survey of more than 1,300 youth in Uganda.